jadecobra/python_tdd_exercises/source/AttributeError.rst

 ^^^^^^^^^^^^^^^^^^^

-* update ``module.py`` with a variable
+* I update ``module.py`` with a variable

   .. code-block:: python

        Class = None

-  the terminal updates to show
+  and the terminal still displays an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#AttributeError>`_ but with a different message

   .. code-block:: python

       E       AttributeError: 'NoneType' object has no attribute 'attribute_0'

-  change the variable to a function
+  when I change the variable to a function

   .. code-block:: python

       def Class():
           return None

-  the terminal updates to show
+  the terminal updates to show an an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#AttributeError>`_ but with a slightly different message

   .. code-block:: python

       E       AttributeError: 'function' object has no attribute 'attribute_0'

-  is it possible to define an attribute in a function and access it? update ``module.py``
+* I wonder if it is possible to define an attribute in a function and access it from outside.
+I update ``module.py``

   .. code-block:: python